A Comprehensive Overview of Georgia Bankruptcy Exemptions

 If the equity in the house is greater than $43,000, the couple would need to sell the house before filing for bankruptcy.
 They will usually hold on to no more than $43,000, while anything left over from the sale would have to be distributed to creditors.

 Are you about to file for bankruptcy in Georgia?
 It is critical to contact the lawyers at Bournakis & Mitchell, P.C.
 Our bankruptcy attorneys in Northwest Georgia will guide you through the process of filing for all manner of exemptions so that you get to keep your home while starting anew.

 Georgia Exemptions for Bankruptcy: Motor Vehicle Exemption

-Similar to a home, a vehicle is a critical asset to most modern families and individuals.
-Having a vehicle means that one can get to and from work and have the ability to go to medical appointments, job interviews, or the grocery store.
+Like a home, a vehicle is a critical asset to most modern families and individuals.
+Having a car means that one can get to and from work and have the ability to go to medical appointments, job interviews, or the grocery store.

 Under Georgia bankruptcy laws, motor vehicle exemptions are capped at the equity of $5000.
 As such, a couple or individual that has no more than $5000 equity in a vehicle can keep it when they file for bankruptcy in Georgia.
 If they have more equity in the vehicle, they will have to sell the car and use any amount above $5000 to pay off creditors.

-If you intend to claim bankruptcy exemptions in Georgia, then you should call us today to help you out.
+If you intend to claim bankruptcy exemptions in Georgia, contact us now for help.
 Working with some of the best lawyers in the business, you can be confident that you will get help with anything from motor vehicle exemption, federal bankruptcy exemption, tools of trade exemption, and anything else you may qualify for.

 Current Georgia Bankruptcy Exemptions